The Insert Time window allows to insert blank space in the timeline, on the selected track(s). It is accessed through the Track > Insert Time menu.

 This last mode allows a brute force insertion, creating a blank space in all the selected tracks, and replacing multiple operations.

 Note: One interesting option is, if a range selection (created with in Range Mode) exists, it is used as the default parameters in the window, instead of the playhead, for both the start time and duration.

 The Remove Time window, accessed through the Track > Remove Time menu, is very similar to the previous, and its options are very similar.
-Only the "Inserted regions should" option is not present
+Only the "Intersected regions should" option is not present.

 The range selection note above can be especially useful in this context.